APGCxnnxr/Lightspeed-Filter-Agent-Disabler/README.md

 Back on the chrome://extensions page, spam the "allow access to file URLs" switch for a few seconds.

 The extension should now be temporarily disabled.
-For this effect to persist, flip the "allow access to file URLs" again every few minutes, or if pages start getting blocked again.
+For this effect to persist, flip the "allow access to file URLs" again every few minutes, if pages start getting blocked again, or if it says cannot connect to server/proxy.

 You may also need to reopen this page every once in a while to prevent an unavoidable memory leak from crashing the system.